Skip to content ↓

 • Your child needs to bring in a labelled water bottle every day.

-• We are a Healthy School.
+• We are a 'Healthy School'.
 Please do not put sweets or chocolate bars in your child’s packed lunch.
 Please do not send in sweets or other treats when it is your child’s birthday.
 If you want to celebrate your child’s birthday with their classmates, you could buy the class a book, send in a healthy snack such as boxes of raisins or buy stationery such as a pencil, but due to the impact on the environment, we ask you not to send in plastic toys.

 • If you have any questions or wish to raise a concern, please contact the class teacher in the first instance.
 Please use the email addresses above.

-• Donations of boxes of tissues would be very welcome – thank you.
+• Donations of boxes of tissues would be very welcome – thank you!

 Diary Dates

-• 27th to 31st May - Half-term break
+17th to 21st February - Half-term break